 A dry baghouse dust collection system is utilised on the main tertiary plant to reduce dust emissions.
-The system was modified slightly during the reporting period to increase efficiency of the system to capture more dust.
-Dust suppression on the haul roads has increased with an upgrade of the second water cart, with the quarry now having a 50 tonne water cart and a 35 tonne water cart enabling an increased volume of water to be applied to the unsealed surfaces.
+Maintenance was carried out on the system during the reporting period to increase efficiency of the system to capture more dust.
+Dust suppression on the haul roads has increased with the use of an environmentally friendly and biodegradable dust suppressant designed to keep unsealed surfaces wetter for longer and thus minimise the volume of water required for dust suppression.